Configuring the database

 The default schema is keycloak, but you can change it by using the db-schema configuration option.

-It is also possible to configure the database when Importing and Exporting Realms or Admin bootstrap and recovery:
+It is also possible to configure the database when Importing and exporting realms or Bootstrapping and recovering an admin account:

 bin/kc.[sh|bat] import --help